John Stewart-Murray, 7th Duke of Atholl: Marriage and issue

-A few months before he succeeded his father, Lord Tullibardine married in 1863 Louisa Moncreiffe (11 June 1844 – 8 July 1902), daughter of Sir Thomas Moncreiffe of that Ilk, 7th Baronet.
-She took great interest in the Scottish Horse, a military regiment raised by her son Lord Tullibardine for service in South Africa during the Second Boer War (1899-1902), and one of her latest public events was to assist in the equipment of a reinforcement company for the regiment in early 1902.

-The Duchess of Atholl died in Italy on 9 July 1902, aged 58.
+The Duchess of Atholl took great interest in the Scottish Horse, a military regiment raised by her son Lord Tullibardine for service in South Africa during the Second Boer War (1899-1902), and one of her latest public events was to assist in the equipment of a reinforcement company for the regiment in early 1902.
+She died in Italy on 9 July 1902, aged 58.

+Their third son, Maj.
+Lord George Stewart-Murray, was reported missing after the First Battle of the Aisne on 12 September 1914.
+Five month later, they later received unofficial word that he was injured and being held at German prisoner-of-war camp in Soltau.
+However, this turned out to be false, and in 1916, he was officially reported killed in action.

 The Duke of Atholl remained a widower until his death at Blair Castle in January 1917, aged 76.

-The couple had four sons (of whom the eldest died in infancy) and three daughters (all of whom survived to adulthood), including the Scottish folklorist Lady Evelyn Stewart Murray, and the collector of early Scottish music, Lady Dorothea Ruggles-Brise.
-After his death, the dukedom passed to his second but eldest surviving son, John Stewart-Murray, 8th Duke of Atholl, and later to his third son, Major James Stewart-Murray, 9th Duke of Atholl also known as James Murray.
-The 7th Duke has no known surviving descendants.